This page was created by the Friends of the Mattapoisett Bicycle and Recreational Path.

 What the Friends do

 We make information available to the public, plan events to support the project, assist the Bike Path Committee in their planning process where appropriate and assist the Town in paying for design and maintennce.
-Last Year, Due to the generosity of our members, we contributed 15,000 dollars to design.
+In past Years, due to the generosity of our members, we have contributed more than $30,000 to design activities.
 This year we hope to erect benches and other path ammenities.